 - Uranium Leasing Program Dolores River Restoration Program Monitoring Report (February 2021)

-- Uranium Leasing Program 2015 Mitigation Action Plan Activity Summary Report (March 2016) The DOE Uranium Leasing Program's 2015 Mitigation Action Plan Activity Summary fulfills the mitigation plan’s requirement to annually notify the public of mitigation activities completed by Uranium Leasing Program lessees.
+- Uranium Leasing Program 2020 Mitigation Action Plan Activity Summary Report (February 2021) The DOE Uranium Leasing Program's 2020 Mitigation Action Plan Activity Summary fulfills the mitigation plan’s requirement to annually notify the public of mitigation activities completed by Uranium Leasing Program lessees.
+For copies of Mitigation Action Plan Activity Summary Reports for prior years, please contact us at ULinfo@lm.doe.gov.

 - Uranium Leasing Program Mitigation Action Plan for the Final Uranium Leasing Program Programmatic Environmental Impact Statement DOE/EIS-0472 (November 2014)